stefanicjuraj/stefanicjuraj/README.md

 July 2024 — Februrary 2025

-- Frontend development of the documentation website (*[daytona.io/docs](https://daytona.io/docs/)*) using JavaScript, React, Astro, HTML, and CSS.
+- Development of the documentation website (*[daytona.io/docs](https://daytona.io/docs/)*) using JavaScript, React, Astro, HTML, and CSS.
 - Automating documentation workflows (testing, deploying, publishing) using Python, YAML, and GitHub Actions.
 - Authoring and maintaining software documentation (user guides, release notes), API and CLI references, and technical content using a docs-as-code approach with Markdown, MDX, and Git.